zaphosting/docs/docs/openmp-configuration.md

 If you wish to adjust all of the settings, we recommend reading [open.mp's config.json guide](https://www.open.mp/docs/server/config.json) which presents all of the configuration options that are currently available.

 :::tip
-We do not recommending changing the Port or IP settings, as these are automatically configured by the gameserver.
-Changing the IP/Port values may potentially break your gameserver!
+We do not recommending changing the Port or IP settings, as these are automatically configured by the game server.
+Changing the IP/Port values may potentially break your game server!
 :::

 | Parameter Name                 | Description                                                                                  |